Hywan/mnt.io/content/articles/2024-10-30-sliding-sync-at-the-matrix-conference/index.md

 working at Element and users!

 {{ youtube(
-  id = "gHyHO3xPfQU"
+  id = "gHyHO3xPfQU",
-  title = "Element X Launch!, by Amandine Le Pape, Ștefan Ceriu, and Amsha Kalra, at the Matrix Conference 2024, Berlin" caption = "[View and download the slides](https://2024.matrix.org/documents/talk_slides/LAB3%202024-09-20%2017_45%20Amandine%20Le%20Pape,%20Amsha%20Kalra,%20Stefan%20Ceriu%20-%20Element%20X%20Launch%20Complete%20Presentation.pdf)"
+  title = "Element X Launch!, by Amandine Le Pape, Ștefan Ceriu, and Amsha Kalra, at the Matrix Conference 2024, Berlin", caption = "[View and download the slides](https://2024.matrix.org/documents/talk_slides/LAB3%202024-09-20%2017_45%20Amandine%20Le%20Pape,%20Amsha%20Kalra,%20Stefan%20Ceriu%20-%20Element%20X%20Launch%20Complete%20Presentation.pdf)"
-)}}
+ ) }}

-### Unable to Decrypt This Mesage
+### Unable to Decrypt This Message

 <cite>Unable to decrypt this message</cite> by Kegan Dougal.
 This talk explains
 why one can see an _Unable To Decrypt_ error while trying to view a message in